 For Immediate Release

-(Indianapolis) The leadership of StateRAMP is pleased to announce the first publication of its Authorized Vendor List (AVL).
+(Indianapolis) The leadership of StateRAMP is pleased to announce the first publication of its Authorized Product List (APL).

 StateRAMP is a nonprofit formed earlier this year by leaders from state and local governments, industry experts, and private businesses who joined efforts to help state and local governments manage their third party supplier cybersecurity risks.
 StateRAMP’s mission is to promote cybersecurity best practices through education, advocacy, and policy development to support its members and improve the cyber posture of state and local governments and the citizens they serve.